FPGAMESBR/CoreNexusBot/README.md

 ## 🇺🇸 English

 ### 🎯 Project Overview
+**CoreNexusBot** is an advanced, cross-platform automation framework strictly focused on exploiting two specific environments: **Microsoft Rewards** (via heavily modified Google Chrome instances) and **Discord Quests** (via Electron remote debugging).

-**CoreNexusBot** is an advanced, cross-platform automation framework designed to explore and bypass modern behavioral telemetry, anti-bot heuristics, and strict OS-level tracking.
-Rather than relying on simple DOM interactions, this tool exploits the predictability of security mechanisms by injecting high levels of human entropy into the navigation flow and hijacking internal application states.
+Rather than relying on basic coordinate clicking, this tool studies and exploits the predictability of telemetry security mechanisms.
+It injects high levels of human entropy into the navigation flow and hijacks internal application states to operate 100% stealthily.

-The ultimate validation of this stealth architecture is its success rate: by perfectly mimicking organic queues and human pacing, the framework circumvents standard server-side limits, successfully scaling point extraction from the standard 480-point lock to the absolute 2100-point maximum cap without triggering shadowbans.

-### 🛡️ Web Telemetry Evasion (Browser Spoofing)
-Modern browsers leak a massive amount of fingerprinting data to track automation.
-This framework neutralizes these trackers at the core:
+### 🌐 Microsoft Rewards (Chrome Telemetry Evasion)
+Microsoft evaluates search quality and consistency through behavioral telemetry.
+Users demonstrating "robotic" or farmed behavior miss out on the monthly **Bing Star Bonus**, often getting stuck at baseline rewards (e.g., 480 points).
+CoreNexusBot is engineered to secure the maximum organic yield (up to the 2100-point cap) by acting demonstrably human.
-* **Fingerprint Masking & CDC Evasion:** Bypasses basic Selenium detection by stripping the `navigator.webdriver` flag, disabling WebAuthn APIs, and injecting synthetic hardware parameters (spoofing `hardwareConcurrency`, `deviceMemory`, and `maxTouchPoints`) before the DOM even loads.
+* **Fingerprint Masking:** Utilizes `undetected-chromedriver` to strip the `navigator.webdriver` flag, disabling WebAuthn APIs, and injecting synthetic hardware parameters before the DOM loads.
-* **Algorithmic Humanization:** Defeats cadence-tracking algorithms by implementing "Ghost Clicks" (ActionChains with randomized X/Y pixel offsets) and synthetic typing errors (deliberately typing wrong characters, pausing, backspacing, and correcting them in real-time).
+* **Algorithmic Humanization:** Defeats cadence-tracking algorithms by implementing "Ghost Clicks" (ActionChains with randomized X/Y pixel offsets), synthetic typing errors (deliberately typing wrong characters, pausing, backspacing, and correcting them), and erratic scrolling.
-* **Behavioral Entropy Queuing:** Drops static loops in favor of a dynamic state machine.
-It parses the server's backend limits in real-time and paces the interactions across different environments (PC/Mobile) interlaced with long "idleness" payloads, effectively tricking heuristic algorithms into assigning a high "human trust" score.
+* **Bing Star Queuing:** Replaces static loops with a dynamic state machine.
+It paces interactions across PC and Mobile user agents, interlaced with 40+ minute "idleness" payloads, effectively tricking heuristic algorithms into assigning a high "human trust" score.
+* **Aggressive DOM Manipulation:** Bypasses UI traps by scanning deep DOM elements for incomplete tasks and using JavaScript Promises to force visual searches and ad clicks even when the visual interface lags.

-### 👾 Discord Quests Exploitation (OS Forging)
+### 👾 Discord Quests Exploitation (Webpack State Spoofing)
-Recently, Discord implemented strict anti-bot measures for their Quests system, actively banning accounts that use raw HTTP API token spamming.
-They introduced active window focus telemetry (`visibilityState`) and native OS process validation to ensure a user is physically playing a game.
-**Our Bypass Architecture:**
+Discord Quest completion is fully automated via script injection, bypassing the need to actually download or play the required games.
-* **Webpack Chunk Hijacking:** Instead of sending easily flaggable raw API requests, the bot injects a payload directly into the Discord Electron client.
-It extracts internal React/Webpack chunks (`webpackChunkdiscord_app`), hijacking the `FluxDispatcher`, `QuestsStore`, and `RunningGameStore` from the inside.
+* **Webpack Chunk Hijacking:** The bot injects a payload directly into the Discord Electron client via Chrome DevTools Protocol.
+It extracts internal React/Webpack chunks (`webpackChunkdiscord_app`), hijacking the `FluxDispatcher` and `RunningGameStore` to broadcast forged `RUNNING_GAMES_CHANGE` events.
-* **DOM Focus Spoofing (Plan B):** Discord checks if the user is actually watching the quest streams.
-The bot overwrites native Web APIs (`Document.prototype.hasFocus`, `visibilityState`) via `Object.defineProperty`, tricking the client into believing the tab is always visible and focused, even when minimized in the tray.
-* **Phantom PID Injection:** To bypass native game tracking, the bot spawns a lightweight, dormant native process (`ping.exe` on Windows, `sleep` on Unix).
-It captures this authentic Process ID (PID) and forces it into Discord's internal state machine.
-The client authenticates the fake game via native OS checks, fulfilling the quest 100% headlessly with near-zero RAM footprint.
+* **Proactive PID Forging (Countermeasure):** While the spoofing is handled purely via script, the bot implements an advanced countermeasure against potential deep-client heuristics.
+It spawns a dormant, native OS process (`ping.exe` on Windows, `sleep` on Unix) just to harvest an authentic Process ID (PID).
+This real PID is injected into Discord’s fake game payload, creating a bulletproof, verifiable state in memory should Discord decide to cross-reference active tasks with the OS process tree in the future.
-* **"Fat Timer" Obfuscation:** Prevents robotic exact-second task completions by applying randomized "stealth fat" (keeping the forged process alive for extra, unpredictable minutes after the quest is registered as complete).

-### 🖥️ GUI & Core Features
-Built with `pywebview` for a seamless front-end to back-end integration:
-* **Real-time Console:** Monitor deep DOM injections, payload status, and proxy/4G tunneling directly from the UI.
-* **Multi-Profile Sandboxing:** Isolated Chrome profiles preventing cross-contamination of cookies and session tokens.
-* **Fail-Fast Defense:** Features proactive memory scraping to detect server-side suspension flags during execution.
-If a trap is triggered, it aborts instantly to protect proxy integrity.

-> **Disclaimer:** This project is for educational and cybersecurity research purposes only.
-It is intended to study reverse engineering, automated web evasion, and OS integration.
-The author assumes no liability for account suspensions or TOS violations resulting from the use of this framework.
+* **DOM Focus Spoofing:** Overwrites native Web APIs (`Document.prototype.hasFocus`, `visibilityState`) tricking the client into believing the streaming tab is always visible and focused.

+### 🚨 Error Handling, Crash Logs & Reporting
+The bot features a **Fail-Fast Defense Mechanism** to protect proxy integrity and account standing.
+If a suspension flag (shadowban) is detected in the HTML during execution, the bot immediately aborts.
+* **Crash Logs:** If a fatal exception occurs (e.g., unexpected DOM changes, complete network failure), the bot generates a detailed `CRASH_LOG_YYYY-MM-DD.txt` file in the root directory containing the full stack trace.
+* **Discord Webhook SOS:** Critical errors and successful completion stamps can be broadcasted directly to a personal Discord channel via Webhook.
+* **Bug Reporting:** If you encounter repetitive logic loops or unhandled exceptions, please open an **Issue** on GitHub.
+Include the `CRASH_LOG` file and a brief description of what triggered the failure.

 <br><br>